-No matter how painful it is to admit it but snoozing our alarm in the morning will only make us feel worse.
+No matter how painful it is to admit it, snoozing our alarm in the morning will only make us feel worse.
 Hitting the snooze button doesn’t give us more time to sleep, and it will only make us feel more tired.
-It would be the best to just drag yourself out of the bed as soon as the alarm wakes you up.
+It would be best to drag yourself out of bed as soon as the alarm wakes you up.
 No matter how tempted you are to press the snooze button and return to bed, you shouldn’t do it as it won’t do you any good, and it won’t help you feel more well-rested.
 Instead, you should get up and try to go to bed on time in the evening.

 Snoring is Not Harmful

 Although this one is true to some point, it doesn’t apply to all.
 For most people, snoring is harmless.
 There is no need to worry if you snore occasionally.
-However, for some, it can be a symptom of a serious disorder called sleep apnea.
+However, for some people, it can be a symptom of a serious disorder called obstructive sleep apnea.
 It happens when the airway becomes blocked or collapses during sleep.
 As a result, air can’t circulate properly to the lungs and out of the body, and that’s when pauses in breathing occur.
 People with this medical condition often wake up at night gasping for breath.
 Pauses in breathing lead to reduced blood oxygen levels and can increase the risk of the development of cardiovascular disease.
 Luckily, sleep apnea can be treated.
 Regular snoring is also associated with hypertension.
 If you start snoring, it would be the best idea to visit a doctor who will determine what the cause of your snoring problem is.
 Sometimes, losing weight or changing your favorite sleep position will do the trick.

 Some health problems are directly related to the quality and the amount of sleep that we get during the night.
 For example, obesity is related to insufficient sleep.
-If you don’t sleep enough at night, it will have an impact on the growth hormone secretion, which is directly linked to obesity.
+If you don’t sleep enough, it will have an impact on the growth hormone secretion, which is directly linked to obesity.
 As the amount of secretion decreases, it will increase the chance of gaining weight.